bryaanabraham/bryaanabraham/README.md

 # 💫 About Me:
 I thrive on my passions, driven by curiosity, and consistently put in diligent effort.
-I possess a strong sense of determination and an unwavering commitment to learning.
+I possess a strong sense of determination and an unwavering commitment towards learning.
 I relish tackling challenges, particularly in the realms of mathematics, physics, and algorithmic analysis.
 I actively engage in intense physical activities, including football and cycling, as integral parts of my routine.

 ## 🌐 Socials: